Projects of Farmer Tantoh

 In Cameroon, religion is a large part of the local culture and Farmer Tantoh plans to use the local churches as a starting point for generating environmental awareness.
 The plan is to develop projects at facilities like the Cameroon Baptist Theological Seminary (CBTS) in the town of Ndu.
 Farmer Tantoh believes that by initiating planting of organic greenery in the Seminary, it can influence all the graduating pastors to start similar projects in their churches.

 There is also a strong effort to expand Famer Tantoh’s organic lawn projects to churches through the province, encouraging them to be more environmentally friendly and protect the surrounding area from soil erosion.
 Organization is interested in working with all religious organisations in Cameroon in addition to the Baptist Church.
-If your organization may be interested in participating or in providing funding support for these programs for churches in Cameroon please contact Farmer at firstname.lastname@example.org .
+If your organization may be interested in participating or in providing funding support for these programs for churches in Cameroon please contact Farmer at www.syfaglobal.org/take-action/ .

 Youth Micro-Finance Projects